dantullis/markdown-presentation-starter/public/presentation.md

 This is a quick walkthrough of the `Markdown Presentation Starter`

-You won't need much Node, NPM, HTML, or CSS experience to run this
+I'm gonna go over the download, the install, and how to run it locally

+I'll also go over the example project and give a few pointers

-Let's dive right into it
+Ok, let's dive right into it

 .red[ACTION]: SWITCH to smaller VIDEO scene